Editor's note: This is an annual survey from 2013. For more recent surveys go here.

 Frequently people ask which product lasts longest or is better.
 Generally speaking, these products, no matter which primary ingredient it contains, become more expensive with the addition of polymers and fortifiers that make the product perform better.
 In other words, which would you think would last longer a coal tar sealant at $113 per 5 gallon bucket or one that costs just $13?

 This is illustrated with above price versus warranty graph using the retail "Black Jack" line of asphalt-based driveway sealer.
 A product that just has a 2 year warranty is about half the amount of one that has a 10 year warranty.
 Which is "better?"
 It would depend on what you can afford.
-Longevity of the products are a function of the quality of the ingredients and the quality of the installation.
+Longevity of the products is a function of the quality of the ingredients and the quality of the installation.

 From a retail perspective I "googled" the shopping search engine for driveway sealant products.
 I got 27 separate products with the following breakdown: